-Only a small percentage of people who lived during the American Colonial period had portraits that showed how they looked.
-Those were generally the wealthier members of the higher levels of society.
-For the rest, we turn to contemporary descriptions regarding someone’s appearance, but In most cases, those are woefully inadequate.
-Often they only state that a person was above or below average height, with a powerful or slight physique, having light or dark hair, and an attractive appearance.
-Often even those few characteristics are contradictory, depending on who is describing the person.
+Only a small percentage of people who lived during the American Colonial period had portraits painted of themselves, and they were generally members of the higher levels of society.
+For the rest, we rely on contemporary descriptions regarding a person’s appearance, but In many cases, those are woefully inadequate.
+Often they merely state that a person was above or below average height, with a powerful or slight physique, having light or dark hair, and an attractive appearance.
+Often those few characteristics are contradictory, depending on who is describing the person.

-When we write about 18th century people, it helps us to visualize a person to have at least that much of a personal connection with them.
-Based on whatever contemporary descriptions we can find, we’ll generally draw a picture that we can look at while writing about them.
-Of course we don’t have to do that in those instances when we’re writing about George Washington, Paul Revere, or someone who has been painted by the likes of John Singleton Copley or other 18th century artists.
-However, well known characters of American history like Nathan Hale, Sally Townsend, Christopher Gist, or Hercules Mulligan apparently did not have their portraits painted, or at least, we have not located them.
+When we write about people of the 18th century, a visualization of a person gives us a bit more of a personal connection with them.
+So, we endeavor to find whatever extant likenesses that are available, or draw our own image of them that is based on whatever contemporary descriptions we can find.
+In that way, we have a visualization of sorts that gives us a somewhat personal connection while we are writing about them.
+Of course we don’t have to do that in those instances when we’re writing notable historical figures like George Washington, Paul Revere, or someone who has been painted by the likes of John Singleton Copley or other 18th century artists.
+However, well known characters of American history like Nathan Hale, Sally Townsend, Christopher Gist, or Hercules Mulligan apparently did not have their portraits painted, or at least, we have not been able to locate them.
 In those cases, we’ve used whatever contemporary descriptions we could find to generate a picture of what we believe they may have looked like.

 Captain Nathan Hale (1755-1776) – The First Spy